georgeerol/CsvWevApp/README.md

 │   └── test.csv
 ```

-- `app.py` : This file initializes and configure the Flask application and set up all API services.
+- `app.py` : This file initializes and configures the Flask application and sets all API services.
 It is the entry point to the CsvWebApp
 - `config.config.yaml` : This file contains various requirement which are defined in the `config.yaml`.
 These include:
     - App Release Version
     - App URI Path
     - Temp Download Folder
     - Logging information
 - `dev.db.db.py`:  This file creates this project database python object, so that other files can import it.
 All other files import the database variable from it.
-            The reason for creating a separate file containing just this is precisely so it's easier to import and to avoid python's circular imports.
+            The reason for creating a separate file containing is to make it easier to import and to avoid python's circular imports.
 - `dev.env`: This folder contains all the environment needed to run the CsvWebApp based on the `.env` file.
-The behavior template method pattern is used to choose different environment
-             such as running the app with a sqlite database(included in this project) or postgres(needs to be install separately)
+The behavior template method pattern is used to choose a different environment such as running the app with a SQLite database(included in this project) or Postgres(needs to be installed separately)

 - `dev.mgr`: This folder contains all the business logic of each services and act as the middleman for the models(`dev.model.csv_web_model`) and services(`dev.service.csv_web_service`)

-- `dev.model.csv_web_model`: This file contains definition of what data our application deals with, and ways to interact with that data.
+- `dev.model.csv_web_model`: This file contains definitions of what data our application deals with and ways to interact with that data.
                              It contains the `CsvWebAppFileModel` and  CsvWebAppCsvModel classes.
                              A one-to-many relationship where a file(`csv_web_app_file` table) is associate with one or more csv data(`csv_web_app_csv` table).
 - `dev.service.csv_web_service` : This file defines how clients interact with the CsvWebAPP REST API.